 After that, you can slowly move your hand under his chin (NOT over his body.
 That way he can see where your hand is going.)

 Don’t reach over a dog to pet him on the top of the head or on his back until you can tell that he enjoys being petted there.
 Next, pet him gently on the chest or on the side of the face.

 When you do ultimately talk to the dog, speak in a monotone, friendly voice and a lower register.
 Do NOT speak in a high pitched, manic, voice.

 Many adults today are afraid of dogs because no grown-up taught them as children the proper way to greet a dog.
 The result was a bad experience that has stayed with them into their adult life.

 The above is all good information for meeting any dog and important counsel to pass on to our little ones.
 Let’s help make sure they don’t have an experience that perpetuates a fear of dogs in the future.

-If you show can show pet owners that you are calm, in control and respectful of their pets, you’ll quickly win their hearts and reassure them that they’ve picked the best people to look after their pets!
+If you show can show pet owners that you are calm, in control and respectful of their pets, you’ll quickly win their hearts and reassure them that they’ve picked the best pet sitters to look after their furry friends!